sbajala/MyFinalProject/README.md

 ### Use SQLite, at least one sensor or an event specific to a mobile platform (touch, scroll, fling, ...).
 Application uses SQLite to store books entered by user.

+## Future Considerations
+It would be nice to send a notification to the user when a book has been 'in progress' or 'not completed' for a certain amount of time.

+## Credits
+Created by Sharmaine Bajala